WangWenhao0716/V2L/README.md

 If you are interested in the code, please write a request email (with your purpose and your personal information) to wangwenhao0716@gmail.com.

+## Acknowledgement

+The codebase is based on our former work [1st Place Solution of the Facebook AI Image Similarity Challenge](https://github.com/WangWenhao0716/ISC-Track1-Submission) and [3rd Place Solution of the Facebook AI Image Similarity Challenge](https://github.com/WangWenhao0716/ISC-Track2-Submission).

 ## Citation
 ```
 @misc{wang2022v2l,